gbv/cocoda-services/README.md

 Run `./scripts.import.sh jskos-server concordances`.
 This happens every night via the cron job so it should only be necessary if you want to add a new concordance during the day.

 ## Cron Jobs
-Cron jobs current need to be configurated manually.
+Cron jobs currently need to be configurated manually.

 ```bash
 # daily reimport of concordances in jskos-server